Why AI Bias in Healthcare Matters for Michigan Nurses in 2026

 Who must complete this training?

-Every Registered Nurse holding an active Illinois license must complete this training.
+Every Licensed Practical Nurse holding an active Illinois license must complete this training.
 The requirement applies universally regardless of your practice setting, specialty, or employment situation.
-Whether you work in acute care, long-term care, home health, ambulatory settings, public health, or non-clinical roles, you must fulfill this mandate.
-Even RNs with inactive licenses who plan to reactivate must demonstrate completion of this training for the applicable renewal periods they missed.
+Whether you work in long-term care facilities, hospitals, medical offices, home health agencies, or other healthcare environments, you must fulfill this mandate.
+Even LPNs with inactive licenses who plan to reactivate must demonstrate completion of this training for the applicable renewal periods they missed.

 Complete Your Required Alzheimer’s & Dementia Training Online